libreswitch/ops/docs/qos_cli.md

 `no name queue <0-7>`

 #### Description
-The **name** command assigns a descriptive string to a queue number in a queue profile.
+The `name` command assigns a descriptive string to a queue number in a queue profile.
 It has no effect on the product configuration.

 The descriptive string contains up to 64 characters for customer documentation.
-The allowed characters are alphanumeric, underscore ('_'), hyphen ('-'), and dot ('.').
+The allowed characters are alphanumeric, underscore ( _ ), hyphen ( - ), and dot ( . ).

-The **no name** command will delete the name of a queue number in a queue profile.
+The `no name` command deletes the name of a queue number in a queue profile.

 #### Authority
 All configuration users.